yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 +----++----++----++----++----++----++----++----+    +----++----++----++----++----++----++----++----+
 ```

-All that's left to vectorize these is to align stuff.
-We might as well factor out the 8-wide
+Now that all that data is snugged together, all that's left before we vectorize is to align
-axis-aligned box type, since that is what our intersection routine will be operating one.
-The final
+stuff.
+We might as well factor out the 8-wide axis-aligned box type, since that is what our
-version of the wide node:
+intersection routine will be operating one.
+The final version of the wide node:

 ```
 AABox_Pack_X8 :: struct {